 These numbers are just starting salaries.
 McKinsey consultant salaries and bonuses tend to grow by 10-to-20% each year, according to ManagementConsulted.
-Each promotion up a level will also coincide in a salary leap.
+Each promotion to a higher level will also coincide with a salary leap.

 Master’s-level hires tend to come in at the McKinsey business analyst salary level while MBA hires come in at the McKinsey associate salary level.

 Two-to-three years out of an MBA program, McKinsey manager salary prospects are around $200-to-$220,000 in base salary and $90-to-$130,000 in bonuses.

 A McKinsey associate principal salary sits at around $250-to-$320,000, while McKinsey partner salary prospects start at around $350,000 and go up to $450-to-$650,000 for a senior partner with potential bonuses of over $500,000.